sharpround/100days-minis/usa-names/README.md

 ## todo
 * develop api to name data (100 days of code)
-* download name synonyms
-    * get API key
-    * connect and download one
-    * connect and download all
 * set up graph database
     * load name synonym data into database
+* put logging into api and html calls

 ## nice to have
+* make "name" object for interacting with the behindthename website
-* move from apistar 0.5.41 most recent release
+* move from apistar 0.5.41 to most recent release
     * update to using different server, e.g. starlette.io
 * automate bigquery query